AY2526S1-CS2103T-T16-2/tp/docs/UserGuide.md

 <box type="info" seamless>

-* If you have not undone any commands, the command will not do anything.
+If you have not undone any other command, this command will not do anything.
 </box>

 ### Exiting the program : `exit`